6 Tips to Improve Your Machine Shop's CapEx Budget Process

 As long as we’re talking about benefits, make ROI tracking and value assessment easier by attaching measurable goals and outcomes to each CapEx item.
 For example, if you expect a piece of equipment or software to increase productivity without increasing headcount, quantify the gain.
 If you'd be able to reduce rejects, returns and refunds, set a goal for each.
 This process creates a value-based mindset for budgeting and gathers data to justify the spend or support a change in priorities.

 Traditional ways of funding CapEx don’t make sense for every operation.
 Investigate new options to pay for what you need.
-For example, the Xometry Advance card gives shop owners instant access to 50% (subject to terms and conditions) of the value of eligible Xometry jobs.
+For example, the Xometry Advance card gives shop owners instant access to 50% (subject to terms and conditions) of the value of eligible Xometry jobs the moment they take it, giving them upfront purchasing power.
+Xometry also offers shop owners the ability to get paid up to 30 days early on all completed Xometry jobs through FastPay, providing the financial stability and flexibility one needs to grow their business.

 Executing on even one of these ideas can make your CapEx budget process more effective and efficient.
 And improvements in budgeting and planning position you to make smarter decisions that strengthen your financial situation and fuel your success.